varun-lagadapati/Depth-And-Contact-Prediction/README.md

-This repo contains the files I along with my other group members (Vaibhav Sanjay, Eric Liau, Chibueze Nwade, and Leo Li) created for our final project using Python.
+This repository contains the files where I along with my other group members (Vaibhav Sanjay, Eric Liau, Chibueze Nwade, and Leo Li) worked on the final project using Python.